sh-navid/NaBotCity/README.md

 ## Instruction
 <!-- - To convert models `npm install -g gltfjsx` and then `gltfjsx Model.gltf` -->
 - To run project
+    - Open 2 terminals in program root and run these command in each
-    - npm run dev
+    - `npm run dev`
-    - npm run start-react
+    - `npm run start-react`

+## ??
+- NN Model
+- GA Model

 <!-- ## Tasks